Focus - Attention - Self Discipline - Self Control - Will Power

 Fixation as a visual activity is the maintaining of the visual gaze on a single location.

 self-discipline word cloud Prefrontal Cortex Regulates Sensory Filtering through a Basal Ganglia-to-Thalamus Pathway.
-To make adaptive decisions, organisms must appropriately filter sensory inputs, augmenting relevant signals and Noise Suppression.
-The prefrontal cortex (PFC) partly implements this process by regulating thalamic activity through modality-specific thalamic reticular nucleus (TRN) subnetworks.
+To make adaptive decisions, organisms must appropriately filter sensory inputs, augmenting relevant signals and noise suppression.
+The prefrontal cortex partly implements this process by regulating thalamic activity through modality-specific thalamic reticular nucleus (TRN) subnetworks.
 However, because the PFC does not directly project to sensory TRN subnetworks, the circuitry underlying this process had been unknown.
-Here, using anatomical tracing, functional manipulations, and optical identification of PFC projection neurons, we find that the PFC regulates sensory thalamic activity through a basal ganglia (BG) pathway.
+Here, using anatomical tracing, functional manipulations, and optical identification of PFC projection neurons, we find that the PFC regulates sensory thalamic activity through a basal ganglia pathway.
 Engagement of this PFC-BG-thalamus pathway enables selection between vision and audition by primarily suppressing the distracting modality.
 This pathway also enhances sensory discrimination and is used for goal-directed background noise suppression.
 Overall, our results identify a new pathway for attentional filtering and reveal its multiple roles in sensory processing on the basis of internal goals.
 A brain circuit that suppresses distracting sensory information holds important clues about attention and other cognitive processes.
 We attend to only a fraction of the sensory data available to us.
 We can pick out a conversation in a loud room, amid the rise and fall of other voices or the hum of an air conditioner.
 We can spot a set of keys in a sea of clutter, or register a raccoon darting into the path of our onrushing car.
 Somehow, even with massive amounts of information flooding our senses, we’re able to focus on what’s important and act on it.
 Researchers are trying a different approach, studying how the brain suppresses information rather than how it augments it.
 Perhaps more importantly, they’ve found that this process involves more ancient regions much deeper in the brain — regions not often considered when it comes to attention.
 By doing so, scientists have also inadvertently started to take baby steps toward a better understanding of how body and mind — through automatic sensory experiences, physical movements and higher-level consciousness — are deeply and inextricably intertwined.
 The brain tunes out distractions.
 The brain wasn’t brightening the light on stimuli of interest; it was lowering the lights on everything else.
 A thin layer of inhibitory neurons called the thalamic reticular nucleus (TRN), which wraps around the rest of the thalamus like a shell.
 Prefrontal cortex, which issues high-level commands to other parts of the brain, was crucial.
 The full circuit, they found, goes from the prefrontal cortex to a much deeper structure called the basal ganglia (often associated with motor control and a host of other functions), then to the TRN and the thalamus, before finally going back up to higher cortical regions.
 So, for instance, as visual information passes from the eye to the visual thalamus, it can get intercepted almost immediately if it’s not relevant to the given task.
 The basal ganglia can step in and activate the visual TRN to screen out the extraneous stimuli, in keeping with the prefrontal cortex’s directive.

 New study examines promising approach to treating attention and working memory difficulties in children.
 An adaptive cognitive training program could help treat attention and working memory difficulties in children with sickle cell disease (SCD), a new study shows.